chris-y/aye/README.md

 NB: At the moment ZXAYEMUL files containing multiple songs do not parse correctly and haven't been tested properly.

 If -a and/or -m are specified the relevant information fields will be changed to those provided on the command line.
 Without an output file this does nothing.

+-d dumps the data for debugging purposes.
+0 = none,
+1 = basic dump of read data,
+2 = basic dump of read and saved data,
+3 = full dump of read data, basic dump of save data